Agnivansha: Chauhan accounts

 The earliest of the Chauhan inscriptions and literary works do not claim Agnivanshi descent.
 These sources variously state that the dynasty's legendary founder Chahamana was born from Indra's eye, in the lineage of the sage Vatsa, in the solar dynasty and/or during a ritual sacrifice performed by Brahma.

 Some recensions of Prithviraj Raso, an epic poem by Chand Bardai, contain a legend similar to the Paramara legend.
 However, this version does not present the sages Vashistha and Vishwamitra as rivals.
 It goes like this:

 Prithviraj Raso is the earliest source that includes four different Rajput dynasties (not just the Paramaras) in this legend.
 Scholars such as Dasharatha Sharma and C. V. Vaidya, who analyzed the earliest available copies of Prithviraj Raso, concluded that its original recension did not contain this legend at all.
 The earliest extant copy of Prithviraj Raso, dated to 15th century, contains only one sentence regarding the origin of Chauhan dynasty: it states that Manikya Rai was the first valiant Chauhan, and he was born from Brahma's sacrifice.
 R. B. Singh believes that the 16th century poets came up with the legend to foster Rajput unity against the Mughal emperor Akbar.

 Adaptions of the Prithviraj Raso legend occur in later works written under the patronage of the various Chauhan dynasties.
 One notable adaption is found in Hammira Raso (1728), which describes the life of Hammira-deva, the Chauhan king of Ranthambore.
 It was composed by Jodharaja, a court poet of prince Chandrabhana of Neemrana.
 Its version of the legend is as follows:

-A slight variation occurs in the writings of Surya Malla Mishrana, the court poet of Bundi.
+A slight variation occurs in the writings of Suryamal Misran, the court poet of Bundi.
 In this version, the various gods create the four heroes on Vashistha's request.
 According to the bardic tale of the Khichi clan of Chauhans, the Puwar (Paramara) was born from Shiva's essence; the Solankhi (Solanki) or Chaluk Rao (Chaulukya) was born from Brahma's essence; the Pariyar (Parihar) was born from Devi's essence; and the Chahuvan (Chauhan) was born from the fire.
 The myth also appears with some variations in the Sisana inscription of the Chauhans of Bedla, and the Nainsi ri Khyat.